hyl/Sigma/README.md

 Installation
 ============
 Stick `server/server.js` on your server.
+Inatall Crypto with `sudo npm install crypto`
 Now run `sudo node server.js`.
 Put `client/index.html` somewhere and make sure that the path in `client/js/app.js` matches that of your install location.